Skip to main content

 Not yet.
 The government is considering it, but official approval is pending.

-Relying only on EPS-95 may not be sufficient due to inflation and lifestyle needs.
+Relying solely on EPS-95 may not be sufficient given inflation and lifestyle needs.
 Combining it with other retirement options is advisable.

 You can plan using employer PF balances, annuities, insurance products, and personal savings to secure a stable post-retirement income.